Steve Broadbent's Astronomy Site

 However, in 2009 I was offered a 10" (250mm) f4.45 Newtonian reflector, consisting of a good quality mirror and diagonal properly mounted in a 12" diameter fibreglass tube, all for free!
 The assembly was from a redundant scientific instrument and had no focuser or eyepieces and no form of mount.
 After extensive searching I found a mount, "goto" interface, focuser and eyepieces, all either on offer or at reduced prices from various suppliers.
 I subsequently found a Meade Deep Sky Imager II camera, also on offer, and bought it with some money I received from a long service award from work.
 The only problem I had was that I could not get hold of any tube rings to fit a 12" tube, so I got the biggest I could and put extenders in the hinges to make them close.
 However as their radius was slightly too small, they distorted the tube and made it slightly oval when tightened.
 I'm not sure how this affected the alignment as the scope moved around the sky, but I regularly checked the setup with a laser collimator and all seemed to be well aligned.

-Later I managed to get set of 12" (304mm) tube rings from a company in Germany, when fitted they were still just a fraction too small but there is now very little tube distortion.
+Later I managed to get set of 12" (304mm) tube rings from a company in Germany, when fitted they were still just a fraction too small but there was very little tube distortion.

 An up to date list of my current equipment is given in the equipment link on the home page.